aavegotchi/aavegotchi-wiki/posts/en/metaverse.md

 <p style="font-size:13px; font-style:italic;">*The Aavegotchi metaverse, or Gotchiverse, both refer to what is officially named the "Aavegotchi Realm." </a></p>

 <p style="font-size:13px; font-style:italic;">Our Aavegotchi Realm is in rapid development and this page will be updated as we progress.
 Still have other questions?
-Reach out to us in <a href="https://aavegotchi-wiki-git-main.bullionix.vercel.app/en/community">one of our
+Reach out to us in <a href="https://wiki.aavegotchi.com/socialmedia" target = "_blank">one of our community channels!</a></p>
- community channels!</a></p>